tent/tent.io/content/docs/app-auth.md

 ## App Authentication

 Tent uses [OAuth 2](http://tools.ietf.org/html/draft-ietf-oauth-v2-31) for app authentication.
-Because of the distributed nature of Tent, it is necessary for apps to register with the Tent entity before doing the authentication flow.
+Because of the distributed nature of Tent, apps must register with the Tent entity before starting the authentication flow.

-After the authentication flow, requests are authenticated using the credentials with [MAC Access Authentication](http://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-01).
+After the authentication flow is complete, requests are authenticated using the credentials with [MAC Access Authentication](http://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-01).

 ### App Registration

 Before authenticating a user, the application must be registered with the specified Tent entity.
 The first step is to perform discovery on the provided